When you stop expecting people to be perfect, you can like them for who they are. ― Donald Miller

 - you’re less worried because you don’t know what’s about to come or don’t believe it will happen

-- you get to spend your money on other things such as women and booze rather than food, gear and survival courses
+- you get to spend your money on other things rather than food, gear and survival courses

 - when the brown stuff hits the fan, you’re pretty much done